xtmtd/Phylogenomics/mitogenome_scripts/README.md

 ## Introduction

 Mitochondrial genome (mitogenome) is widely used in phylogenetic relationships at different taxonomic levels.
+This script for constructing the mitogenetic matrices rapidly, integrating a series of computationally efficient bioinformatic tools, and were used with a universal ‘BASH’ shell or visual interface by Windows-like ‘drag and drop’ operations in LINUX systems.

+This procedure was completed in a few min on desktop PCs (about 20 species).
+It provides convenience for accurate and rapid construction of matrices, before reconstructing the phylogentic trees.

 ## Requirements